Former TSgt. Melissa Nueva, USAF

 She met her husband through the Air Force, and they have since settled down with twins.
 However, Melissa’s active lifestyle would begin to sour as a litany of health problems began to develop.
 Her sister had been diagnosed with breast cancer and tested positive for the BRKA gene, a common marker for breast cancer risk and runs in families.
 Melissa got tested herself as a precautionary measure, discovering she had it as well.
 She went ahead with a preventative double mastectomy.
 As she healed after surgery she continued to ask why she was left with joint pain, a situation that started in her 30’s and worsened over time.
 Looking for answers she saw and baffled a number of doctors before she was finally diagnosed with rheumatoid arthritis, psoriatic arthritis, and lupus.

 Melissa has good days and bad days with her disability, often walking around well during the former and using a cane, walker, and occasionally a wheelchair during the latter.
 She retired from the Air Force after 21 years with her husband following soon after, giving them more time to look after their two kids.
-She joined the Wounded Warrior Recovery Program, which helped her come to terms with her mobility and accepting that she’s not as spry as she used to be.
+She joined the Wounded Warrior Recovery Program, which helped her come to terms with her mobility and accepted she’s not as spry as she used to be.
 Through the program, she learned about the Dive Pirates Foundation and the opportunity of becoming an adaptive diver.
 Though she has little experience with the sport, she is excited to begin training and experience the world under the waves.